This "Game Bird" Images Page Last Updated: Sunday January 06, 2008 - 16:44:47 CST

 [Length 17 in.
 Wingspan 28 in.]

 Greater Prairie-Chickens once bred throughout the vast prairies of North America.
 Habitat loss has drastically reduced their populations, and one must seek them out at the few remaining grassland areas.
 It is worth the effort to do so during the early spring, for the courting ritual of the males is spectacular, to say the least.
 Each male defends a territory into which he hopes to lure a female by fluffing his feathers, cocking his tale, stomping his feet, and singing a loud thrumming song that sounds like air blown across the top of a soda bottle.
-This male "Northern" Greater Prairie-Chicken was photographed at the Nature Conservancy's Bluestem Prairie unit in western Minnesota.
+This male "Northern" Greater Prairie-Chicken was photographed at the Nature Conservancy's Bluestem Prairie unit in western Minnesota, USA.
 Photo taken with a 180 mm f2.8 EDAF Nikkor lens on Kodachrome 200 film.
 (Date: May 1992)

 (use image name "prchic" for inquiries)